 PSHE

+What do we teach in PSHE?
 How do we teach PSHE?

 How does studying PSHE help our young people to achieve?

-We use Connect PSHE as our scheme of work for teaching the PSHE curriculum.
 What makes Connect PSHE unique is that the termly themes are derived from the psychological wellbeing literature, and specifically the work of Dr Geetanjali Basarkod.
 Dr Basarkod’s PhD thesis expanded on the work of the New Economics Foundation by showing that psychologically healthy people tend to engage in 6 behaviours, and our curriculum is built around them.
 They are…

 - Connecting with others – this involves having healthy social relationships.